cloudnative-pg/postgres-containers/README.md

 ### System Images (deprecated)

-Starting from September 2025, system images are based on the `stadard` image and include Barman Cloud binaries.
+Starting from September 2025, system images are based on the `standard` image and include Barman Cloud binaries.

 > **IMPORTANT:** The `system` images are deprecated and will be removed once